hadley/tidy-data/reviews/response.md

 > Section 4.3: I think readers of this paper might find examples from stata
 > more relevant than those from spss.
 (R3)

+> The last sentence in the first paragraph of the discussion needs to be
+> rephrased for clarity.
+> (R2)

+> Some tables also have unreadable characters in them, such as the degree sign
+> in Table 12's top panel (row 6's artist).
+Same issue with Table 3's 5th
+> religion.
+Table 12's caption also describes there being a left and right
+> dataset, whereas the subtables are clearly placed above and below.
+> (R2)

+> - Abstract: "variables are stored in columns, observations in rows, and a
+> single type of..." -- this list isn't logically homogeneous.

+> - p.5, 3.1 -- "The Pew Center is an American ... that collects data on
+> attitudes to topics RANGING from religion to the internet"

+> - "Billboard" should always be capitalized as it is a proper noun.

+> - p.13, section 4.2 - "Tidy visualization tools ONLY NEED to be..."

+> - p.16, 4-th line from bottom: "Next, we work out THE overall..."

+> - p.16, 2nd line from the bottom: "Then finally, WE join.."

+> - p.19, "The causes of death fall INTO three main groups: ... " There should
+> be a hyphen between "transportation" and "related".

+> - p.
+19, 2nd paragraph of discussion: "This makes it easy"; remove "is".

+> - p.
+21, last sentence of first paragraph: "and A BETTER KNOWLEDGE OF how
+> we can best design tools..."

+> - p.
+21, last paragraph before Acknowledgements "verifying experimental
+> design, AND filling in..."

+> - Author information, last page "Adjunct ASSISTANT Professor"